primetime43/PlexSubSetter/README.md

 # PlexSubSetter

 Stop going episode by episode to set subtitles in Plex!
 PlexSubSetter lets you search, download, and manage subtitles for entire seasons, shows, or your whole movie library at once.
+This will allow you to set the subtitles easily.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.8+-green.svg)